If you work for a tech startup, you may have non-qualified stock options (NSOs).

 Regarding #1, most startups never get to that point.

-If you want to exercise your NSOs but don’t want to risk losing money, non-recourse financing is a solution.
+If you want to exercise your NSOs but don’t want to risk losing money, financing could be a solution.

 Regarding #2, sometimes the 409A valuation of a company temporarily dips.
 This means you can exercise at a lower cost, so in that scenario waiting actually makes it cheaper.